adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-video.md

 />
 </Zoom>

-:::info
+:::warning

-Video is supported on iOS starting with version 3.1.0.
+Hero video is supported on iOS starting with version 3.1.0.
 Support for Android, React Native, Flutter, and Unity is coming soon.
 If the video isn't supported or in fallback cases, the first frame of the video will be shown instead.

 :::

-Add the video in place of the **Hero image** element:
+Add the **Hero video** in place of the **Hero image** element:

-1. First, switch to video mode.
+1. First, switch to the video mode.

 <Zoom>
   <img src={require('./img/add-paywall-video.webp').default}